 A manager can make decisions about poor performance, take disciplinary action, and direct and control the way work is carried out.
 Reasonable management action that’s carried out in a reasonable way is not bullying.

 Management action that isn't carried out in a reasonable way may be considered bullying.

 How is bullying different to discrimination?

 Discrimination happens when there's 'adverse action', such as firing or demoting someone, because of a person's characteristics like their race, religion or sex.

-Bullying happens when a colleague or manager repeatedly behaves unreasonably towards a person or group of people and causes a risk to health and safety in the workplace.
+Bullying happens when someone in the workplace repeatedly behaves unreasonably towards another person or group of people and causes a risk to health and safety in the workplace.
 This behaviour doesn't have to be related to the person or group's characteristics and adverse action doesn't have to have happened.

 Find out more about discrimination on the Protections from discrimination at work page.